Journal of Science Communication published in their special issue (Issue 03, 2017) articles on history of science communication.

 His site, Rogue Publishing, contains useful information on these and

-The secretary of one association that is publisher of four journals asked me to install open Journal Systems and to train their staff member to upload articles.
+The secretary of one association that is publisher of four journals asked me to install the Open Journal Systems and to train their staff member to upload articles.

 I have installed OJS on their local machine since they were not clear about hosting they would like to use.
 I met their staff member and showed how to enter data in the forms for metadata, how to create journal, sections, users and other details.